toxicmassk/lab-movies-celebrities/README.md

 ### Iteration 0 | Initialize the project

-After forking and cloning the project, you will have to add an `.env` file and add in it the following line:
+After forking and cloning the project, you will have to add an `.env` file and add in it the following lines:

 ```
+MONGODB_URI=mongodb://localhost:27017/lab-movies-celebrities
 PORT=3000
 ```